JUNO Sensitivity to Invisible Decay Modes of Neutrons: Simulation

 \subsection{Background sources}

 As discussed in the preceding subsection, the neutron invisible decays can generate a triple coincidence signal in the LS detector, which has been exploited by the KamLAND experiment to perform this search \cite{KamLAND_invisible}.
 The dominant background stems from the doubly correlated IBD event ($p + \bar{\nu}_e \rightarrow e^{+} + n$) followed by an uncorrelated natural radioactive decay.
 Unlike KamLAND, JUNO has a larger target mass and shallower rock overburden, potentially resulting in a wider variety of background sources.
-Therefore, we thoroughly investigate and simulate the various background sources, including IBD events, natural radioactivity, cosmogenic isotopes, Fast Neutrons (FN), and atmospheric neutrino (Atm-$\nu$) events.
+Therefore, we thoroughly investigate and simulate the various background sources, including IBD events, natural radioactivity, cosmogenic isotopes, fast neutrons (FN), and atmospheric neutrino (Atm-$\nu$) events.
 In Sec.~\ref{sec:bkg_estimation}, we will assess the JUNO background for the \Ninv and \NNinv searches by leveraging these MC samples of background sources.

 In JUNO \cite{JUNO_YB, JUNO_PPNP}, the reactor antineutrinos are detected by the IBD reaction via the prompt-delayed coincidence signal.
 The kinetic energy deposited by the positron via ionization, together with its subsequent annihilation into typically two 0.511 MeV $\gamma$s, forms a prompt signal.
 The impinging neutrino transfers most of its energy to the positron.
 This establishes a strong correlation between the reconstructed energy of the positron and the energy of the antineutrino $\bar{\nu}_{e}$, which is a crucial parameter for measuring neutrino oscillations.
 The neutron is captured in an average time $\sim 220$ $\mu s$, and the corresponding photon emission forms a delayed signal.
 Neutron captures predominantly occur on hydrogen ($\sim 99\%$), resulting in the release of a single 2.2 MeV $\gamma$ ray, while neutron captures on carbon ($\sim 1 \%$) yield a gamma-ray signal with a total energy of 4.9 MeV, albeit very infrequently.
-The expected average IBD rate in JUNO is 57.4 day$^{-1}$~\cite{JUNO:2022mxj}.
-The accidental coincidence between an IBD event and a Single significantly contributes to the background.
-All single events, such as cosmogenic isotopes or natural radioactivity, are represented by the term ``Single".
-We'll refer to this kind of background by this name in subsequent expressions.
+The expected average IBD rate in JUNO is 57.4 /day~\cite{JUNO:2022mxj}.
+The accidental coincidence between an IBD event and an uncorrelated single event significantly contributes to the background.